Naveenaz/Python_scripts/TechTask/README.txt

 	Could be improved further.
 	-Please note my assumptions I made while writing code for "replacer()" function which I have highlighted in Test Plan.
 	-Please note my comments in source code.
+	-Also I have purposely left few print statements, some commented code as it is, just to show you how I approached the task.